EdgeGallery/community/Security WG/Secure Design/Security Design Guide ENbak.md

 Test steps:
 1. Examine the system to check whether an interface to obtain data subjects' authorization and an interface for data subjects to withdraw their authorization are exist.

+tag: version v1.0
-3.7 Test whether the browser history and cache cache sensitive information version: v1.0
+3.7 Test whether the browser history and cache cache sensitive information

 Test steps:
 1.Using the "back" button allows the user (or attacker) to return to the previously displayed screen.
 The tester clicks the browser's "back" button to check whether unauthenticated users can access the previously displayed sensitive information.

+tag: version v1.0
+Penetration test
-3.8 Unauthorized test version: v1.0 Penetration test
+3.8 Unauthorized test

 Test steps:
 1. Perform horizontal override test. , The user accesses another user with the same level of authority to obtain information